Kclamberth/Wifi802.1xSkele/README.md

 # Instructions

-_Note: Ensure you change all the "SSIDNAME" spots in the below instructions._
+_Note: Ensure you change all the "SSIDNAME" spots in the below instructions to the SSID of the wifi you're connecting to._

 1.) **Download** the enterpriseSkeleton.txt file in this repo.